decal/werdlists/attack-data/index.md

-ddos-attack-glossary: names/descriptions of distributed denial of service attacks
+ddos-attack-glossary|12: names/descriptions of distributed denial of service attacks